rollyourown-xyz/ryo-website-content/rollyourown/how_to_use/host_server/index.md

 ## Host server maintenance

 Along with the `host-setup.sh` script, the host server repository also contains a `host-upgrade.sh` script to automate host server maintenance.
 This script upgrades a host server and the software installed on it.
-Note: This script does **not** upgrade the containers deployed by rollyourown.xyz projects on the host server.
+Note: This script does **not** upgrade the containers deployed by rollyourown projects on the host server.
 To upgrade these, see [How to Maintain](/rollyourown/projects/how_to_maintain/#upgrading-a-project-deployment).

 To upgrade a host server, run the `host-upgrade.sh` script from the `ryo-host` directory, passing the name of the host chosen above via the flag `-n`: